Skip to content

 Installing SharkTrack

-You must have Python 3.9 or above.
+You need Python 3.9 or above.

-On Windows:
+On Windows

 • Open Command Prompt (type cmd in the search bar)